How to Install and Configure VNC on CentOS 7

 1 after the

-@ sign defines the display port on which the VNC service will run, in our case that is the default
+@ sign defines the display port on which the VNC service will run.
+In this example, that is the default

-1 and VNC server will listen on port
+1, and the VNC server will listen on port

 Start the VNC service by executing: